zammad/zammad-admin-documentation/channels/email/email-headers.rst

    >> channel = Channel.find(99)

-Show the currently acivated opions of the selected channel:
+Show the currently activated options of the selected channel:

 .. code-block:: ruby